nitrictech/docs/README.md

 ## The official Nitric documentation repo

+Documentation for the Nitric framework (https://github.com/nitrictech/nitric).

-Updates to the documentation will be included in the Nitric doc website located <a href="https://nitric.io/docs" target="_blank">here</a>.
+Updates to the documentation will be included in the Nitric doc website located [here](https://nitric.io/docs).

 ## Generate CLI Command Docs